 Stevens: Look, the average reader doesn't care about my personal life.

 SBG staff member: I don't mean to be disrespectful, but you don't know what you're talking about.

 SBG staff member: Yes.
 A blog is an online diary.
 People want to read that.
 Why are you so sure people are interested in Humpty Hump?

 Stevens is a single dad with two daughters, Sophie, 6, and Chloe, 4.
-This past weekend the three and Stevens' fabulous girlfriend, Tova, went to Big Bear, Calif., where the foursome stayed in a quaint cabin, explored Big Bear and repeatedly took a ski lift to the top of a mountain/menacing hill only to sled ride down it.
+This past weekend the three went to Big Bear, Calif., where they stayed in a quaint cabin, explored Big Bear and repeatedly took a ski lift to the top of a mountain/menacing hill only to sled ride down it.

 During the intense sled riding, Stevens announced, "I can't believe this.
 This is the best day of my life!"

 Sophie Stevens somewhat agreed and even went on her final three runs solo.
 All was well until they arrived in Long Beach, Calif., where Sophie showed Stevens a loose tooth and went to bed on Sunday night.

 Early Monday morning at 12:45 a.m., Sophie yelled, "Daddy, come here.
 I lost my tooth!"Not only did she lose the tooth out of her mouth, but it fell on her white carpet, lost among the synthetic plushness.
 Stevens was flummoxed with the significance of the event and could not believe his baby girl had lost a tooth in first grade (Science shows that this type of tooth development is "normal.").

 How much could a first tooth be worth?
 Would the Tooth Fairy pay off Sophie even though the tooth was lost in the carpet?
 How in the world would the Tooth Fairy break into Stevens' house?